ErliCai/Notes_Obsidian/Computer Science/C++/Class.md

 The class body defines the `members` of the class

+#### why we need defining our own data types

+By defining types that mirror concepts in problems we want to solve, we can make our program easier to write, debug and modify

+#### fundamental ideas

+- **data abstraction**
+    separation of interface and implementation
+- **encapsulation**
+    enforces separation and hide implementation

+A class that uses data abstraction and encapsulation define a `abstract data type`

+programmer don't need to know how the type works, instead can think abstractly about what the type does.
 ### Data member

 bookNo, units_sold, revenue are data member of Sales_data